 Spinningfields is a thriving business and leisure quarter and one of the most successful regeneration projects in Manchester city centre.

-The final building to be completed within the 26-acre Spinningfields masterplan which has created a world-class office destination for financial and professional services.
+No.1 Spinningfields is the final building to be completed within the 26-acre Spinningfields masterplan which has created a world-class office destination for financial and professional services.

 Replacing an eight-storey 1960s' office building, No. 1 Spinningfields is one of a cluster of tall buildings that acts as a group landmark for Spinningfields and also addresses a number of low scale historic and listed buildings.
 The resulting form is a series of interlocking volumes which address and relate to the surrounding context.